mlops-on-kubernetes/Book/Chapter 8/vllm/vllm-ray/index.md

 # Deploying vLLM on Ray

-This guide walks through the steps to deploy [vLLM](https://github.com/vllm-project/vllm) on a Ray cluster running in Kubernetes.
+This guide walks through the steps to deploy [vLLM](https://github.com/vllm-project/vllm) on a Ray cluster running in Kubernetes.&#x20;

 ## Step 1: Prepare Karpenter Settings